fuseraft/kiwi/docs/lib/web.md

   - [`public(_public_endpoint, _public_path)`](#public_public_endpoint-_public_path)

-## Importing the Module
+## Importing the Package

-To use the `web` module, import it at the beginning of your Kiwi script.
+To use the `web` package, import it at the beginning of your Kiwi script.

 ```ruby
 import "@kiwi/web" as web
 ```

-## Module Functions
+## Package Functions

 ### `ok(_content, _content_type, _status = 200)`